1940 United States presidential election in Missouri

 The 1940 United States presidential election in Missouri took place on November 5, 1940, as part of the 1940 United States presidential election.
 Voters chose 15 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Missouri was won by incumbent President Franklin D. Roosevelt (D–New York), running with Secretary Henry A. Wallace, with 52.27 percent of the popular vote, against Wendell Willkie (R–New York), running with Minority Leader Charles L. McNary, with 47.50 percent of the popular vote.

-Despite his victory, Roosevelt carried Missouri by a greatly reduced margin than he had four years prior, defeating Wilkie by less than five percentage points, In 1936, Roosevelt had defeated Alf Landon in the state by more than 22 percentage points and with over 60% of the vote.
+Despite his victory, Roosevelt carried Missouri by a greatly reduced margin than he had four years prior, defeating Willkie by less than five percentage points, In 1936, Roosevelt had defeated Alf Landon in the state by more than 22 percentage points and with over 60% of the vote.